castorini/bertserini/README.md

 pip install torch==1.5.1+cu101 torchvision==0.6.1+cu101 -f https://download.pytorch.org/whl/torch_stable.html # or install torch according to your cuda version pip install tensorboardX
 ```

+NOTE: Pyserini is the repo that wraps Anserini with Python APIs.
+Please refer to their repo [Pyserini](https://github.com/castorini/pyserini) for detailed usage.
+Also, this wrapper only contains some of the features in Anserini; you can also refer to [Anserini](https://github.com/castorini/anserini) for more settings.

 ## Download PreBuilt Wikipedia Index